Aragorn1992gb/trpc/README.md

 # trpc
-This project is an example of use of tRPC protcolo
+This project is an example of use of tRPC protcolol.
+Monorepo with Typescript, Nodejs, Vuejs, Typeorm, PostgreSQL